Benchmark your company's expenses with Ramp's data.

 How do these tax write-offs work in specific business scenarios?

-As there are many expenses that can qualify as tax write-offs and many different types of businesses that can benefit, we’ve highlighted some example scenarios below:
+As there are many expenses that can qualify as business tax deductions and many different types of businesses that can benefit, we’ve highlighted some example scenarios below:

 1. The owner of a small paper and office supplies company can write off its employee benefits program and 401k contributions.
 The employer can also claim its rent payments for the office and warehouse space as tax deductions.
 The same goes for the depreciation of any machinery used to move the products and the cost of shipping.
 The owner can do a tax write-off for the costs of flights, accommodations, or vehicle expenses for any salespeople who travel to their customers.

-2. A freelance reporter who works from home can claim a portion of their house-related expenses like Wi-Fi costs, rent, or mortgage as a tax deduction based on what percentage of their living space is used exclusively as a workspace.
+2. A freelance reporter who works from home can claim a portion of their home office expenses like Wi-Fi costs, rent, or mortgage as a home office deduction based on what percentage of their living space is used exclusively as a workspace.
 They can write off fees paid to accountants, lawyers or other professionals in the course of their work and subscriptions to resources for their reporting, like certain publications or research services.
 The cost of their computer and any necessary maintenance is also an eligible write-off.

 3. Another scenario is a small consulting firm.
 The owner of the business can write off expenses related to marketing their services, including headshots, business cards, the company website, and any advertising campaigns.
-They might also claim their liability insurance, banking fees, and bills for the phone they use to conduct business.
+They might also claim their liability insurance, banking fees, and bills for the phone they use for business purposes.
 The consulting firm owner can write off the costs of attending conferences and networking events to broaden their reach and any work-related travel to visit clients.

 What can't be written off as a business expense?